Check-inYou can pick up your start numbers and race packet at the registration desk on Saturday, from two hours before the start.

 - You wear the timing chip around your ankle, using the included neoprene band.
 Wear the chip during the whole race, and return it after finishing.
 You will find a container in the finish area.

 Swim legThe swim leg is a tough part for many competitors.
 Swimming in the sea can be hazardous, especially when the surf is high.
+A wetsuit is not required, but on the long distance it is advised to wear one.
 When swimming towards the buoy, be aware that there is a southbound current, so try to aim north of the buoy.
 In case of emergency, swim towards a lifeboat of the Rescue Squad or signal that you need help by waving.